opentoonz/opentoonz_docs/source/creating_movements.rst

     3. Do one of the following:

-    - Click to create a hook set and drag to define the hook starting position.
+    - Click to create a hook and drag to define the hook starting position.

-    - Click elsewhere to create another hook set and the related hook starting position.
+    - Click elsewhere to create another hook and the related hook starting position.

 .. tip:: **To select hooks:**